-- when to send DPIAs to the EDPS for prior consultation; - who does what in the above processes; - transition rules from the old Regulation 45/2001 for EU institutions as far as DPIAs and prior consultation are concerned.
+- who does what in the above processes; - transition rules from the old Regulation 45/2001 for EU institutions as far as DPIAs and prior consultation are concerned.

 For information on how to generate records and how to decide whether you need to do a DPIA, please refer to Part I instead.